Personalizing Agent Privacy Decisions via Logical Entailment: Discussion

+\paragraph{Ontology Mapping and Generation} \method{} generates generalizable ontologies for individual fields (e.g., data type) based on the user's prior privacy judgments.
+However, in practice, the ontology of one field may depend on the values of others.
+For instance, data sensitivity can vary based on the recipient: a user may consider their income more sensitive than SSN when sharing with a parent, but the sensitivity is reversed when sharing with a friend.
+Our results in Section 6.1 demonstrate that even without explicitly modeling these conditional dependencies, \method{} accurately infers privacy judgments.
+We leave the incorporation of context-conditional hierarchies for future work.

-There are three main limitations involving our evaluation in this work.
-The first is that our evaluation datasets simulate prior requests by partitioning the users requests into two pairwise disjoint sets, where one set stores already observed requests while the other contains new requests.
+\paragraph{Evaluation Datasets} Our evaluation datasets simulate prior requests by partitioning the user's judgments on requests into two pairwise disjoint sets, where one set stores already observed requests while the other contains new requests.
 While we believe this reasonably approximates our problem setup, it does not incorporate user decision-making over time.
+Unfortunately, to our knowledge, there are no existing publicly-available datasets that incorporate user privacy preferences over time.
+An interesting direction for future work could elicit user privacy preferences over a period of time, rather than giving a one-time questionnaire to participants.

+Although we believe our evaluation datasets accurately reflect our problem setup, they were not originally framed as AI agents acting on the users' behalf.
+This distinction is notable, as prior work indicates that privacy preferences can shift when information-sharing decisions are delegated to a personal AI agent \cite{guo2025not}.
+While recent studies have begun eliciting user privacy preferences regarding AI agents and chatbots \cite{guo2025not, tran2025understanding, zhang2025autonomy, liu2025prevalence, wu2025towards, zufferey2025ai}, these datasets are either (1) not publicly available, or (2) restricted to narrowly scoped scenarios.
+Consequently, this emerging field would benefit significantly from future work that appropriately releases open datasets on user privacy preferences in agentic data-sharing contexts.

-Unfortunately, to our knowledge, there are no existing publicly-available datasets that incorporates user privacy preferences over time.
-An interesting future work could elicit user privacy preferences over a period of time, rather than giving a one-time questionnaire to participants.
-The second is our evaluation does not consider cold-start cases where the user has not made prior judgments on requests-- essentially, no privacy preferences.
-While falling back to general privacy norms is a potential solution, our results indicate they are often insufficient for personalized privacy decisions.
-An alternative solution could be to develop minimal question sets to elicit the user's privacy preferences \cite{guo2025not, tran2025understanding, zhang2025towards}.
-However, as our work focuses on inferring privacy judgments on behalf of users, we leave this elicitation as a future work.
-Lastly, our work assumes a non-adversarial setting where the incoming requests are not maliciously designed.
-While this limits applicability in open environments, it is appropriate for controlled ecosystems where input sources are authenticated and vetted.
+\paragraph{Cold-start Cases} Our evaluation does not consider cold-start cases where the user has not made prior judgments on requests-- essentially, no prior privacy preferences.
+Handling these cold-start cases is an important consideration when designing personalized agents.
+While falling back to general privacy norms is a potential solution, our results demonstrate they are often insufficient for personalized privacy decisions.
+An alternative solution could be to develop the minimal set of questions to elicit the user's privacy preferences \cite{guo2025privi} while offsetting user burden.
+We leave evaluation on cold-start cases as future work.